kamtech-it/aajeevika/README.md

 The link to access the site is http://aajeevika.undp.org.in/

-Access the documents related to Aajeevika via navigating tp the following links:
+Please access the documents related to Aajeevika via navigating to the following links:

   [User Manuals] : (https://github.com/UNDPIndia/Aajeevika/tree/main/All%20User%20Manuals)